numberplates/plateit-api-docs/objects/system-package-status.md

     {
       "id": 1,
       "name": "Unprocessed",
-      "description": "The contents of the package are awaiting manufacture.", "href": "/system-package-statuses/1"
+      "description": "The contents of the package are waiting to be processed.", "href": "/system-package-statuses/1"
     },
     {
       "id": 2,
       "name": "Processing",
-      "description": "The contents of the package are in the manufacture queue.", "href": "/system-package-statuses/2"
+      "description": "The contents of the package are actively being processed.", "href": "/system-package-statuses/2"
     },
     {
       "id": 3,
       "name": "Processed",
-      "description": "The contents of the package have been printed and/or picked.", "href": "/system-package-statuses/3"
+      "description": "The contents of the package have been processed.", "href": "/system-package-statuses/3"
     },
     {
       "id": 4,
       "name": "Held",
+      "description": "The package is in a held state, awaiting further action.", "href": "/system-package-statuses/4"
+    },
+    {
+      "id": 5,
+      "name": "Cancelled",
-      "description": "The package has been placed on hold.", "href": "/system-package-statuses/4"
+      "description": "The fulfillment of the package has been cancelled.", "href": "/system-package-statuses/5"
     }
   ]
 }